 Hasso Plattner places a lot of emphasis on removing aggregates in this book.
 Hasso wrote four books on in-memory computing, all of them filled with falsehoods.
-However, outside of SAP, others that focus on databases, and have concentrated on databases for far longer than SAP do not agree that aggregates are a bad thing.
+However, outside of SAP, others that focus on databases, and have concentrated on databases for far longer than SAP do not agree that aggregates are a terrible thing.
 We are currently developing an application, and one has to decide whether to precalculate or whether it is worthwhile to re-calculate values.
-Hasso Plattner seems to emphasize reducing aggregates because he needs to show that he an by extension HANA made essential contributions “innovations” to the column-oriented design, when in fact he didn’t.
+Hasso Plattner seems to emphasize reducing aggregates because he needs to show that he an by extension HANA made essential contributions “innovations” to the column-oriented design, when in fact, he didn’t.
 We cover Hasso Plattner’s lack of innovation and the fake storyline around HANA’s innovation in this article.

 The Major Problems with Steve Lucas’ Comments

 So there are three major problems with Steve Lucas’ explanation here of RDBMS systems.

 - It proposes that Oracle is the only database vendor that uses indexes, MOLAP, aggregates, etc..

 - It proposes that all of these items were grafted onto the RDBMS willy-nilly.
 They weren’t; they are part of the design.